 You will see how, as soon as you bring the cheese container to the table and uncover it, the sum of the aromas of apricot, cheese, honey and rosemary will result in a fragrance that you will love.
 Finally, a recommendation: have good bread on hand to enjoy this delicious dish.

 And now, let's get to the recipe!

 - 1 Camembert cheese (you can use brie or another creamy cheese, such as coulommiers)

 - 3 or 4 apricots

 - 1 tbsp sunflower seeds

 - 1 or 2 sprigs of fresh rosemary

 - Salt and pepper

-- Toasted bread slices or crackers to serve
+- Slices of toast or crackers to serve

-- Place the camembert cheese in the Cheese Baker and make a few cuts in the shape of crosses in the upper crust.
-Once the cuts are made, with the tip of the knife, slightly lift the squares of crust.
+- Place the camembert cheese in the Cheese Baker and make some cross-shaped cuts in the top crust.
+Once the cuts are made, with the tip of the knife, slightly lift the crust squares.

 - Sprinkle with sunflower seeds.